jg0370/Lariat-Model/README.md

 # Lariat-Model
-Lariat Data Model-Built out model when given raw data with hypothetical ways the rental car company Lariat could increase their revenue and then presented solutions.
+Lariat Data Model-Built out model when given raw data with hypothetical ways the fictional rental car company Lariat could increase their revenue and then presented solutions.
+The model can be changed in certain areas to return certain results for the business.
 Used Excel and Powerpoint.
+Excel helped me to comb through the raw data and come up with baseline calculations.
+Powerpoint was ideal for putting the solutions in a presentable format.